ascopes/java-compiler-testing/README.md

 - Diagnostic reporting includes stack traces, so you can find out exactly what triggered a diagnostic and begin debugging any issues in your applications quickly.
-- Helpful error messages to assist in annotation processor development:
+- Helpful error messages to assist in annotation processor development.
+For example:

 ```
 [main] ERROR io.github.ascopes.jct.diagnostics.TracingDiagnosticListener - cannot find symbol